 The Latin American Centre houses an important collection of books, academic journals, periodicals and some other significant documents relevant for the study of the region.
 It is a specialist loan collection, whose primary role is to support graduate students taking the master’s courses in Latin American Studies, although the library welcomes all current resident members of the University who are interested in the subject area.

 The library has three reading rooms, all with wifi, including a seminar room and workspace.
-It subscribes to twenty journals, including popular titles like the Latin American Research Review, the Journal of Latin American Studies and the Hispanic American Historical Review.
+It subscribes to a number of journals, including popular titles like the Latin American Research Review, the Journal of Latin American Studies and the Hispanic American Historical Review.